 - All students will participate in 12 hours of community service activities each year.

 - Students can fulfill the 12 hours of community service by participating in the Fall and Spring Farm & Community Service Days.

 - If students choose to do other community service projects, they should log their hours using the Community Service Hour Log listed below.

-- AFSA has a special schedule each Friday when in session, staff and students plan special meetings and events for these days.
+- AFSA has special schedules on Fridays throughout the school year.
+Staff and students plan special meetings and events for those days.